In this guide we will talk about cybersecurity for small-network operators.

 During the height of the pandemic, Google blocked as many as 18 million pieces of COVID-themed malware and phishing emails every day.
 It takes just one virus or bit of bad email to get through the filters and convince a remote worker to click a link.
 And voila!
 An organization of any size must deal with the prospect of a crippling ransomware outage.

-Also, most microbusinesses and individuals don’t realize that they are targets of cybercrime.
-It’s easy for small-network operators to assume that because their business uses antivirus software and other security controls, they are safe from attack.
+Also, most micro-businesses and individuals don’t realize they are cybercrime targets.
+It’s easy for small-network operators to assume that they are safe from attack because their business uses antivirus software and other security controls.

-This mistaken idea is part of a strange mythology, which includes ideas such as:
+This mistaken idea is part of strange mythology, which includes ideas such as:

 If that were ever true, it isn’t now.
 Changes in technology and cyberattack methods have changed this.
-Everyone with a credit card or healthcare program number can contribute to cybercrime returns.
-Cyber attackers can make money out of hacking individuals, whose user credentials are a primary target.
-When individuals are compromised, attackers can access corporate systems, hijack computers and web servers for botnets, and commit fraud by using stolen online identities.
+Everyone with a credit card or healthcare program can contribute to cybercrime returns.
+Cyber attackers can make money from hacking individuals whose user credentials are a primary target.
+When individuals are compromised, attackers can access corporate systems, hijack computers and web servers for botnets, and commit fraud using stolen online identities.

 There are many reasons why cybercrooks view SNOs as easy pickings.
 They include: